avdean/avdean.github.io/content/projects/synthetic-art-1.md

 wideImage = false

 +++
-In the last year AI image generation has improved leaps and bounds, and in turn I've been exploring the possibilities of Midjourney.
+In the last year AI image generation has improved leaps and bounds, and in turn I've been exploring the possibilities of Midjourney, since it's public release, earlier this year.

-There's a lot to be said about the intricacies and ethical questions, regarding AI's role in the art world, but ultimately it's a tool, much like Photoshop, and it's still possible to find a resonance, narrative and personal style from using it.
+There's a lot to be said about the intricacies and ethical questions regarding AI's role in the art world, but ultimately it's a tool, much like Photoshop.
+While I still need to dig deeper into the curation, it's entirely possible to find a resonance, narrative and personal style of your own through the tool.

-I've talked previously on anime colour grading, and this is an extension of that.